asciamanna/asciamanna.github.io/_posts/2018-01-30-sos-to-save-sinking-test-suites.md

 I've often heard developers declare that unit testing doesn't work only to discover a test suite full of complex, brittle, and unmaintainable tests.
 Fortunately, with a focus on readability and simplicity, bad test suites can be rehabbed, becoming accelerators for development teams.

-## TDD
+## Test-Driven Development

-Every time I discuss high-quality unit tests I also encourage practicing TDD.
+Every time I discuss high-quality unit tests I also encourage practicing Test-Driven Development (TDD).
 It prevents a significant number of issues that arise when developers try to cover bad code in tests.
 I am a firm believer that **_you cannot write good tests for bad code_**.
 Unfortunately, testing after the code is written, often leads to software design issues and problematic tests.
 Test After Development (TAD)[^1] yields tests with much less value that bypass all of the benefits of Test Driven Development, some of which I've written about [here]({{ site.baseurl }}{% post_url 2017-06-18-tdd-is-not-a-testing-practice %}).

 ### The Code Quality Litmus Test